inko-lang/inko/docs/source/setup/installation.md

 | `./target/release/inko`
 | `./target/release/libinko.a`

-In both cases the standard library in `std/src` is used.
-You can customise the standard library and runtime library paths by setting these environment variables when running `cargo` build:
+By default the compiler tries to find the standard library and runtime library based on the compiler executable's path.
+If the compiler is located at `/example/bin/inko`, the following directories are used:

+- Standard library: `/example/lib/inko/std`
+- Runtime library: `/example/lib/inko/runtime`

+You can change these paths by setting the following environments when compiling the compiler using `cargo build`:

 - `INKO_STD`: the full path to the directory containing the standard library modules, defaults to `./std/src`.